Micro-Season: “Bamboo Shoots Appear”

 Each mini-season contains three micro-seasons.
 The micro-seasons contained within First Summer are:

-These seasons were established in 1685 by Japanese astronomer Shibuka Shunkai and are specific to Japan.
+These seasons were established in 1685 by Japanese astronomer Shibukawa Shunkai and are specific to Japan.
 However, just because the calendar focuses on Japan doesn’t mean it isn’t applicable to others.
 No matter where you live you can use these seasons as a starting point for your personal exploration of the world around you.

 What is Bamboo?